 Beef Liver is a nutrient-rich organ meat, and is a good source of lean protein, vitamin A, and other vitamins and minerals.
 The liver is a multi-faceted organ and while it does participate in detoxification of the body, these toxins do not build up in the liver tissue– they are voided.
 As a result, liver is safe to consume in appropriate quantities

-Bison grass-fed Bison provides nutrient dense, low fat, low cholesterol meat with as many Omega-3s per serving as salmon, and three to six times the amount of omega-3s as grain fed animals.
-It contains the highest-know levels of the fat-blocker and anti-carcinogen, CLA (conjugated linolaic acid).
-Research on CLA is showing evidence that CLA has the potential to reduce the risk of cancer, obesity, diabetes, and a number of immune disorders.
+Grass-fed Bison provides nutrient dense, low fat, low cholesterol meat with as many Omega-3s per serving as salmon, and three to six times the amount of omega-3s as grain fed animals.
 It also has high concentrations of selenium, a natural trace element that acts as a mood elevator.
 The original “happy meal”.
 In research conducted by Dr. Martin Marchello at the Carrington Research Extension Center, grass fed Bison was determined to contain as much as four times more selenium than grain fed Bison.
 Grass-fed Bison contains four times the amount of vitamin E found in grain fed beef.
 It is also a rich source of the vitamin beta-carotene, a vital antioxidant which reduces the risk of cancer by preventing cell degeneration.

 Bison Hearts are a nutrient-rich striated muscle meat, and are a good source of thiamine, riboflavin, niacin, Vitamin B6, phosphorus, iron, zinc, and most importantly taurine.